 There shall be no hunting or overnight camping on any lands managed or leased by the Department of Recreation and Parks unless specifically authorized.

-Recreation and Parks will make a public announcement if hunting or camping will be permitted in a specifically designated area.
+Recreation and Parks does not allow camping on St. Mary's County property managed by Recreation & Parks.
 The department will also specify the dates and time of these occasions.

 Public Bow Hunting at the County Managed Elms Site